glori4n/php-laravel-where-priority/README.md

 This snippet was made by  © Glori4n(https://glori4n.com).

-This snippets is an example of setting SQL query priorities in laravel, using the where(), whereIn() and orWhereIn() functions.
+This snippet is an example of setting SQL query priorities in laravel, using the where(), whereIn() and orWhereIn() functions.